iamNilotpal/infinite-scroll/README.md

 export default CatCard;
 ```

+Don't worry about the `index` prop.
+We will be using it later.

 Here we're importing `CatTpe` from `types` folder.
 So add a types folder and a `index.ts` file and add the following code :